froots/froots.github.io/_drafts/why-and-how-to-test-your-pattern-library-2.md

 We could just re-use the _viewportName_ parameter, but that might limit some flexibility later, so I don't advise it.

-Now we need to use the tag in the check instruction in the same file.
-It just goes at the end of `check` line using an `--include` flag.
+Now we need to use those tags in the check instruction in the same file.
+It just goes at the end of `check` line using an `--include` flag:

 ```
 @@ parameterized using viewports